 Nonqualified Stock Options.
 No taxable income will be realized by an option holder upon the grant of a Nonqualified Stock Option under the 1997 Plan.
-When the holder exercises the Nonqualified Stock Option, however, he or she will generally recognize ordinary income equal to the difference between the option price and the fair market value of the shares at the time of exercise.
-The Company is generally entitled to a corresponding deduction at the same time and in the same amounts as the income recognized by the option holder.
-Upon a subsequent disposition of the Common Stock, the option holder will realize short-term or long-term capital gain or loss, depending on how long the Common Stock is held.
-The Company will not be entitled to any further deduction at that time.
+When the holder exercises the Nonqualified Stock Option, however, he or she will generally recognize ordinary income equal to the difference between the option price and the fair market value of the shares at the

 Incentive Stock Options.
 An employee who is granted an Incentive Stock Option under the 1997 Plan does not recognize taxable income either on the date of its grant or on the date of its exercise, provided that, in general, the exercise occurs during employment or within three months after termination of employment.
 However, any appreciation in value of the Common Stock after the date of the grant will be includable in the participant's federal alternative minimum taxable income at the time of exercise in determining liability for the alternative minimum tax.
-If Common Stock acquired pursuant to an Incentive Stock Option is not sold or otherwise disposed of within two years from the date of grant of the option nor within one year after the date of exercise, any gain or loss resulting from disposition of the Common Stock will be treated as long-term capital gain or loss.
+If Common Stock acquired pursuant to an Incentive Stock Option is not sold or otherwise disposed of within two years from the date of grant of the option nor within one year after the date of exercise, any gain or loss resulting from disposition of the Common Stock will be treated as longterm capital gain or loss.
 If stock acquired upon the exercise of an Incentive Stock Option is disposed of prior to the expiration of such holding periods (a "Disqualifying Disposition"), the participant generally will recognize ordinary income at the time of such Disqualifying Disposition equal to the difference between the exercise price and the fair market value of the Common Stock on the date the Incentive Stock Option is exercised or, if less, the excess of the amount realized on the Disqualifying Disposition over the exercise price.
 Any remaining gain or net loss is treated as a short-term or long-term capital gain or loss, depending upon how long the Common Stock is held.
 Unlike the case in which a Nonqualified Stock Option is exercised, the Company is not entitled to a tax deduction upon either the grant or exercise of an Incentive Stock Option or upon disposition of the Common Stock acquired pursuant to such exercise, except to the extent that the employee recognizes ordinary income in a Disqualifying Disposition.